A Deliberate Creative Didn’t Just Happen

 - A deliberate creative intentionally looks for wonder in our world and that in itself is a joy-bringer.

 - A deliberate creative is open to learning.
 I’m open to figuring out how to open my own shop here on my website.
 It’ll be here at the Into My Window Shop when I get it up and running.

 - A deliberate creative accepts challenges as a way to enhance life and empower themselves.

 - A deliberate creative welcomes new ideas so as to enlarge their protective bubble which serves to foster greater understanding about the world and others.
 This one really lays on my heart lots, have a look?
 When Someone is Different Than You

 - A deliberate creative is someone who intentionally uses creativity to influence an outcome.

 - A deliberate creative manipulates material to take on a new form.

 Not a one of these definitions is limited to the making art or craft.

-[click_to_tweet tweet=”Join Karen Moody founder of Into My Window and #adeliberatecreative in living slowly, wondrously and creatively in thought and its outright expression at home, in heart and in health. ” quote=”Join Karen Moody founder of Into My Window and #adeliberatecreative in living slowly, wondrously and creatively in thought and its outright expression at home, in heart and in health. “]
+It could be that creativity is simply changing this to that!Join Karen Moody founder of Into My Window and #adeliberatecreative in living slowly, wondrously and creatively in thought and its outright expression at home, in heart and in health.

 When I creatively make my way through life’s changes I empower myself to grow in ways that surprise me still.
 And, yes, at my age!